loganflecke/Security-Onion/Documentation.md

 ## Physical Hardware Configurations
 ### Server

 This is the server that is hosting security onion through a local instance of VMware ESXi.
+Two network adapters are shown but only one is currently configured to send traffic to Security Onion

 ![server](images/server.jpeg)